Mageshwaran18/Interview_Prep/Java/OOPS.md

 - What are the use cases of super ?

-    - Used to access the constructor of the parent class from the child class

-    - Used to access the variables of the parent class from the child class
+    - Used to access the constructor , variables of the parent class from the child class

-- What are the considerations during the inheritance ?

-    - When the parent class have the parameterized constructors , then the repective arguments should be passed to the parent class constructor from the child class constructor during the object creation.

-    - If no parameterized constructor , then we don't want to anything because the child class calls the default constructor of the the parent class.

 - What is upcasting ?